BLOODY BAT ROMEO

-She watches in terror as one of them reaches towards her shoulder with his big, ugly hand, immediately shutting her eyes closed.
+She watches in terror as one of them reaches for her shoulder with his big, ugly hand, immediately shutting her eyes closed.

-She mutters quietly as she waits for the worst, knowing that the street is probably empty and that she is on her own, completely at the mercy of these local gangsters who simply saw her as easy prey.
+Her quiet voice breaks as she waits for the worst, knowing that the street is probably empty and that she is on her own, completely at the mercy of these local gangsters who simply see her as easy prey.

 The sharp sound of something cracking open suddenly startles her.